The best hotels in Byblos

 The Old Port hotels have better walking access to the ruins, but Jbeil Heights wins on views, quiet, and that sense of breathing in the full scale of this ancient city.
 It's a different kind of stay.
 Choose based on whether you want to be in the action or above it.

-Byblos's best neighborhoods
+Byblos's best hotel regions

 Prioritize the Old Port area first.
 It puts you within walking distance of the Crusader Castle, the Phoenician ruins, and the best seafood restaurants on the waterfront.
 Amchit is fine for families with a car, but don't book there expecting to explore on foot.